Skip to main content

 How much more should a contractor charge than an employee?

 Contractors typically charge 30-60% more than equivalent employee hourly rates to cover their self-employment taxes (15.3%), lack of benefits, no paid time off, and business expenses.
 A role paying $50/hour as an employee might command $65-80/hour as a contractor.
+Our analysis of outsourcing vs in-house cost tradeoffs breaks down the full financial picture beyond hourly rates.

 What are the risks of misclassifying workers?